 SMU's mandatory policy requires those students with the enrollment status mentioned above to provide documentation of current insurance coverage or to enroll in the Student Health Insurance Plan by the drop/add date each term.
 Students can enroll in SHIP, after they have enrolled for classes, by selecting the "Health Insurance" button on the "Student Center" component of Access.SMU.
-A domestic student who already has private health insurance coverage must waive SHIP coverage to avoid automatic enrollment into the plan and thereby have the premium charge applied to his/her University account.
-Changes will not be permitted 30 days after the first day of the term.
-For more information and instructions on how to waive or elect SHIP coverage, students should visit www.smu.edu/healthinsurance.
-Health insurance is separate from the student Health Center fees and is paid for independently.
+A domestic student who already has private health insurance coverage must waive SHIP coverage to avoid automatic enrollment into the plan and thereby have the semi-annual premium charge applied to his/her University account.
+Waivers will not be accepted nor will changes be made after the deadline each term.
+For more information and instructions on how to WAIVE or ELECT coverage, students should visit the website www.smu.edu/healthinsurance.
+Note: Health insurance is separate from the student Health Center fees and is paid for independently.

 Pharmacy.
 A complete pharmacy with registered pharmacists is open from 8:30 a.m. to 5 p.m., Monday through Friday.
-Many prescription plans are accepted.
+Many prescription plans are accepted, and the pharmacy will transmit pharmacy claims to a student's insurance company if provided with the student's pharmacy benefits information.